To become a Notary Public in Missouri, applicants must follow these steps:

 - Complete the Application for Commission as a Notary Public form online or by mail.

 - Submit your application, completion certificate and $25 fee to the Secretary of State.
-The state will send your commission to your county clerk's office.
+The state will send you your commission letter.

 - Get a $10,000 surety bond.